isle-dev/vRA/README.md

 --save: Path to the output CSV file where the results will be saved.
 --mode: The mode in which to run the script.
 Choose 'deductive_coding'.
 --codebook_format: The format of the codebook.
 Default is 'codebook'.
 Alternatively you can choose 'example', for more details see the original paper.
---context: Whether to include context for the deductive coding (1 = include, 0 = do not include).
-Default is 0.
+--context: Whether to include context for the deductive coding (True = include, False = do not include).
+Default is False.
 --number_of_example: The number of examples to include in the codebook prompt.
 Default is 5.
 --voter: The number of geneartions for each data point.
 If n > 1, the final code is an aggreation of mutiple generations by majority vote.
 Default is 1.
 --language: The language of the input data and codebook (en, fr, or ch).
 Default is 'en'.
 --key: Your OpenAI API key.
 If not provided, the script will attempt to use the OPENAI_API_KEY environment variable.
---model: The name of the GPT model to use (e.g., 'gpt-4-0613', 'text-davinci-003').
-Default is 'gpt-4-0613'.
+--model: The name of the GPT model to use (e.g., 'gpt-4-0613', 'gpt-3.5-turbo').
+Default is 'gpt-4o-2024-05-13'.
---verification: Whether to calculate Cohen's Kappa and Krippendorff's Alpha for inter-coder reliability (1 = calculate, 0 = do not calculate).
-Default is 1.
+--verification: Whether to calculate Cohen's Kappa and Krippendorff's Alpha for inter-coder reliability (True = calculate, False = do not calculate).
+Default is True.
 Note: code column is required in the input CSV file.
---batch_size: The batch size for saving the coding progress.
+--batch: The batch size for saving the coding progress.
 Default is 100 (reuslts will be saved for everyon 100 data points).
---na_label: Whether to include an "NA" label (1 = include, 0 = do not include).
-Default is 0.
+--na_label: Whether to include an "NA" label (True = include, False = do not include).
+Default is False.
---cot: Enable chain-of-thought coding with explanation as part of the output (1 = enable, 0 = disable).
-Default is 0.
+--cot: Enable chain-of-thought coding with explanation as part of the output (True = enable, False = disable).
+Default is False.
 ```

 ## Contact